kp-forks/claude-code/plugins/security-guidance/README.md

 - `<project>/.claude/claude-security-guidance.md` — project rules, intended to be committed
 - `<project>/.claude/claude-security-guidance.local.md` — local overrides, intended to be `.gitignore`'d

-All three are loaded and concatenated on every review.
-If the combined size exceeds the prompt budget, project-local rules are kept and user-wide rules are dropped first.
+All three are loaded and concatenated into the LLM diff review's prompt in the order user → project → project-local.
+If the combined size exceeds the 8 KB prompt budget, the tail is truncated, so user-wide rules are kept and project-local rules are dropped first.
+The agentic commit reviewer (layer 3) does not currently read this file.
 Example:

 ```markdown
 # Acme security rules